Last Updated on

 You might even be able to tailor the site to fit a more niche market, for instance, mid or plus-sized women.
 This will allow you to focus on a specific segment of the population, and make visitors feel like you’re providing them with a unique service.

-If you're well versed at beauty and makeup, share some tips.
+If you’re well versed in beauty and makeup, share some tips.
 Tutorials are always in demand, and if you have some signature techniques, readers would love to know about them.

 The number of sites that review games and talk about gaming news might be endless.
 You’ve got IGN, Rock Paper Shotgun, Kotaku, and the like.
 You likely can’t be a humongous site with multiple writers straight out the gate.
 What you can do, though, is provide your insights in a manner that builds a dedicated following.

 Jim Sterling, for instance, has made a mark with his dry, biting wit.
 “Angry” Joe Vargas has humorous skits and a “tell-it-like-it-is” reviewing style that audiences enjoy.
 You could potentially carve out your niche, appealing to gamers with a unique style.

 You can weave in personal stories.
 You can explore your thoughts on industry trends.
 You can talk about what excites you, what makes you hopeful, and what’s grinding your gears.
 Talk about gaming history, little-known gaming facts, and hypothetical scenarios.

 You might even be able to approach things from an art & design angle.
 Talk about what makes certain stories appealing and which art styles are the most clever.
 Delve into the ins-and-outs of game design.
 Break down the minutiae in a way that would appeal to the masses.